 After diagnosis, treatment options are evaluated.
 Depending on the nature and location of the arrhythmia, treatment may include medication, implanting a defibrillator, surgery or a highly specialized EP procedure.

 Our state-of-the-art lab enables us to provide the following specialized EP treatments:

 - Pulmonary vein isolation ablation – also called pulmonary vein ablation.
 A doctor delivers energy through catheters to the area of the atria that connects to the pulmonary vein (ostia).
 This energy (ablation) produces a circular scar that blocks any impulses firing from within the pulmonary vein, thereby "disconnecting" the pathway of the abnormal rhythm and preventing atrial fibrillation.
 In some cases, pulmonary vein ablation also may be performed in other parts of the heart such as the superior vena cava.

 - Radiofrequency ablation – electrical energy is sent to the heart to destroy abnormal tissue that is causing an arrhythmia.

 Watch a video to learn more about these procedures from electrophysiologist Sameer Oza, MD.
-Dr. Oza is one of a few electrophysiologists in the Denver area to offer ablation therapies for hard-to-treat heart rhythm disturbances such as atrial fibrillation and ventricular tachycardia.
+Drs.
+Sameer Oza and Jignesh Shah are two of a few electrophysiologists in the Denver area to offer ablation therapies for hard-to-treat heart rhythm disturbances such as atrial fibrillation and ventricular tachycardia.

 Arrhythmia Causes and Symptoms